 But, this property is worth a visit by itself.
 It is without a doubt one the most luxurious stays I have experienced.
 The staff is very kind and hospitable.
 The villa also has a rather efficient free shuttle service that drops its guests directly at the Duomo.

-With modern amenities and a Tuscan countryside vibe, I love the location because you get the best of both worlds- peace and tranquillity at the hotel and the hustle and bustle of the city.
+With modern amenities and a Tuscan countryside vibe, I loved the location because you get the best of both worlds- peace and tranquillity at the hotel and the hustle and bustle of the city.

 Embrace the slow life